What is agile working

 Kanban

-The Kanban method is used by 17 percent of all companies working with agile teams.
+The Kanban method is used by 17 percent of all companies working with Agile teams.

 • In contrast to the Scrum methodology, fixed management and moderator functions are dispensed with.
 Instead, the progress of work is documented on a "Kanban board".